newfies-dialer/newfies-dialer/docs/source/contributing.rst

 Issue Trackers
 --------------

-Bugs for a package in the Newfies ecosystem should be reported to the relevant issue tracker.
+Bugs for a package in the Newfies-Dialer ecosystem should be reported to the relevant issue tracker.

-* Newfies: github.com/Star2Billing/newfies/issues/
+* Newfies: github.com/Star2Billing/newfies-dialer/issues/

-If you are unsure of the origin of the bug you can ask the :ref:`mailing-list`, or just use the Newfies issue tracker.
+If you are unsure of the origin of the bug you can ask the :ref:`mailing-list`, or just use the Newfies-Dialer issue tracker.

 .. _coding-style: